 Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Group is exposed to credit risk from its operating activities (primarily for trade receivables and other receivables) and from its financing activities, including deposits with banks and financial institutions, foreign exchange transactions and other financial instruments.
-The Group is also exposed to credit risk on its loan to an associate.
+The Group is also exposed to credit risk on its loan to an associate and loan to a related party.